terrestrialroboticsosu/URC/RobotCode/README.md

 sh install.sh
 ```

-Then to compile and execute the code open the PiCode directory and run the following commands:
+Then to compile and execute the code, open the RobotCode directory and run the following commands:

 ```
 meson setup build